Statistical Guarantees in the Search for Less Discriminatory Algorithms: Introduction

 \paragraph*{Our contributions.}

-We develop statistical tools to quantify the value of an LDA search.
+We develop statistical tools to quantify the value of an LDA search under model multiplicity.
 We formalize LDA search as an optimal stopping problem, wherein a firm wants to continue training models as long as the marginal gain from doing so (in disparate impact reduction) is sufficiently large.
 This is a natural way to model the search process: the firm will not know about the models it may train until it actually trains them; thus, they should sequentially train new models until the returns from doing so are no longer worth the model training costs.
 Our primary contribution is an optimal stopping algorithm (\Cref{alg:infinite}) and theorem (\Cref{thm:finite}) to quantify and bound the value of continuing a search for LDAs.
 Our theorem provides a high-probability upper bound on the marginal value of training additional models, allowing a firm to stop an LDA search when its value is sufficiently low.
 Thus, our methods also provide a \textit{certificate} of the limited benefits to a continued search, allowing the firm to demonstrate to a third party (e.g.,~a court or internal compliance team) that it has conducted a reasonable search.
 Our framework allows for the firm to impose knowledge about data and model distributions in order to further refine our algorithm's guarantees.
 Under stronger assumptions, we establish correspondingly stronger upper bounds on the marginal value of training additional models.

-Beyond the LDA context, our algorithm establishes general high-probability guarantees for marginal returns of additional samples when sampling from an unknown distribution.
-At a technical level, we draw on recent results on \textit{anytime-valid inference}, which allow us to adaptively stop training models while maintaining statistical validity.
+At a technical level, our algorithm establishes general high-probability guarantees for marginal returns of additional samples when sampling from an unknown distribution.
+We draw on recent results on \textit{anytime-valid inference}, which allow us to adaptively stop training models while maintaining statistical validity.
 In particular, we develop a novel and asymptotically near-optimal sequence upper-bounding the probability of improving upon a running best sample drawn iid from any distribution, which may be of independent interest.